The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 Without father, without mother, without genealogy, he has neither beginning of days nor end of life but is like the son of God, and he remains a priest for all time.
 But see how great he must be, if Abraham the patriarch gave him a tithe of his plunder.
 And those of the sons of Levi who receive the priestly office have authorization according to the law to collect a tithe from the people, that is, from their fellow countrymen, although they too are descendants of Abraham.
 But Melchizedek who does not share their ancestry collected a tithe from Abraham and blessed the one who possessed the promise.
 Now without dispute the inferior is blessed by the superior, and in one case tithes are received by mortal men, while in the other by him who is affirmed to be alive.
 And it could be said that Levi himself, who receives tithes, paid a tithe through Abraham.
 For he was still in his ancestor Abraham's loins when Melchizedek met him.
 (Hebrews 7:3-10 NET)

 No genealogy was revealed for Melchizedek in the Old Covenant.
-Nevertheless, Melchizedek’s importance is revealed by Abraham, the father of faith (Romans 4:16), giving him the tithe and receiving a blessing.
+Nevertheless, Melchizedek’s importance is revealed by Abraham, the father of faith (Romans 4:16), who gives him the tithe and receives a blessing.

 The second order of priesthood was from Aaron: